wereal/Telecommunication.networks/README.md

 2. Adding your MATLAB codes to the appropriate directories or creating new ones as needed.
 3. Making a pull request with your changes.

-Please ensure that your code is well-documented and follows good coding practices.

-## License

-The codes in this repository are available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the codes, but please refer to the license file for more details.